top of page

 Who Profits from the Problem?

-While we label kids, an entire industry thrives—testing companies, consultants, educational tools, and therapy programs.
-All well-funded.
+While we label kids, an entire industry thrives.
+Testing companies, consultants, educational tools, and therapy programs are all well-funded.
 All well-marketed.
 Many are accessed mainly by privileged families.
 Public dollars flow in, and profit flows out.

 Higher Education: Still a Fortress